 Performance Santa Fe presents Winter Wassail | Performance Santa Fe

-The recently-released book, The Santa Fe Scottish Rite Temple: Freemasonry, Architecture, and Theatre, from the Museum of New Mexico Press is available for sale from the Santa Fe Scottish Rite Temple.
+The book, The Santa Fe Scottish Rite Temple: Freemasonry, Architecture, and Theatre, from the Museum of New Mexico Press is available for sale from the Santa Fe Scottish Rite Temple.
 This book is a comprehensive treatment of the history of Freemasonry in New Mexico, the influence of Orientalism on the art and architecture of Santa Fe, and the origin and meaning of the theatrical stage scenes and costumes by authors Rick Hendricks, Khristaan Villela, Wendy Waszut-Barrett, and Jo Whaley.

 When you purchase your copy of The Santa Fe Scottish Rite Temple: Freemasonry, Architecture, and Theatre from the Santa Fe Scottish Rite Temple, the proceeds from your purchase fund our Temple Historical Preservation Foundation, a 501(c)3 foundation, which keeps the Scottish Rite Temple open as a premier performing arts center and time-honored landmark in Santa Fe.